desiderr/mmp_toolbox/README.md

     *   [ACM, _acmMatFilename_] = Process_McLane_AD2CP_Deployment(__'process'__, reentryMatFilename, *'NEWmetadata_WFP001.txt'*);
         *   The argument reentryMatFilename is required in both function calls as shown.
         *   Importing AD2CP files can take minutes.
 This processing sequence runs the AD2CP code first in 'import' mode which saves the imported unprocessed AD2CP data (structure array aqd) and the ctd and meta data required for AD2CP processing in the matfile designated by reentryMatFilename so that they can be later accessed when running the AD2CP code in 'process' mode without having to re-import the AD2CP data.
 The reentry format also allows the AD2CP processing parameters to be changed at will by including the name of a new suitably modified metadata text file as the (optional) 3rd calling argument.

+For all processing sequences, the full suite of data products can be made available in the base workspace for plotting and user analysis by executing the following commands:
+        load(mmpMatFilename)
+        load(acmMatFilename)
+        who

 ### Use

 This code suite was written to provide tools and a framework to allow users to easily import and visualize McLane profiler data sets so that they can apply their own quality control.
+This will be particularly necessary in the validation of AD2CP data.
+Sample plotting programs are provided "as is" in the plotting_routines folder.

+It is suggested that the first time the code suite is run that the profiles_to_process variable in the metadata.txt file be set to 1:100.
+The resulting data products will be small enough so that there should be no long waits when saving the AD2CP data products nor for scatter and pseudocolor plotting routines to execute.